MehdiAnti/PD-Link-Works/README.md

 # PD-Link-Works

-A Telegram bot that extracts direct download links and thumbnails from Pixeldrain URLs.
-Supports single file links (`/u/ID`) and gallery links (`/l/ID`).
+A Telegram bot that extracts direct download links and thumbnails from Pixeldrain and RedGifs URLs.

 Deployed on [Render.com](https://render.com) and kept alive using [UptimeRobot](https://uptimerobot.com/).